 |PO ||unknown ||6–12 hr ||24 hr |

 Contraindicated in: Hypersensitivity; Cross-sensitivity with calcium channel blockers may occur; Concurrent phenytoin use.

-Use Cautiously in: CHF/left ventricular dysfunction; Hepatic impairment (dose reduction may be necessary); Geri: Dose ↓ ...
+Use Cautiously in: CHF/left ventricular dysfunction; Hepatic impairment (dose reduction may be necessary); Geri: Dose ↓ may be ...